Azure/ArtistAnywhere/README.md

 ## Local Installation Process

-The following installation process is required for local deployment orchestration.
+The following local installation process is required for deployment orchestration.

 1. Make sure the [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) is installed locally and accessible in your PATH environment variable.
 1. Make sure the [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) is installed locally and accessible in your PATH environment variable.
-1. Run `az login` locally to authenticate to your Azure account.
-This is how Terraform connects to Azure.
-1. Clone this GitHub repo to your local workstation for module configuration and deployment orchestration.
+1. Clone this GitHub repository to your local workstation for module configuration and deployment orchestration.

 ## Module Configuration & Deployment

 For each module, here is the recommended configuration and deployment process.

 1. Review and edit the config values in each `config.auto.tfvars` file for your target deployment.
-   * In module `0 Global Foundation`, review and edit the following required config files.<br/>For example, your Azure subscription id must be set in /cfg/global.tf
+   * In module `0 Global Foundation`, review and edit the following required config files.<br/>For example, your Azure subscription id **must** be set in the `/cfg/global.tf` file
-      * `/cfg/global.tf`
-      * `/cfg/file.system.tf`
+      * `/cfg/global.tf` - defines global config (subscription id, default region name, etc)
+      * `/cfg/file.system.tf` - defines the active file system(s) for compute node mount
-      * `/cfg/backend.config`
+      * `/cfg/backend.config` - defines Terraform backend state file Azure Blob storage
    * In modules `2 Image Builder`, `5 Job Scheduler` and `7 Artist Workstation`, make sure you have sufficient **Standard** compute cores quota available on your Azure subscription for each configured virtual machine type / size in your target region.
    * In module `6 Compute Farm`, make sure you have sufficient [Spot](https://learn.microsoft.com/azure/virtual-machines/spot-vms) compute cores quota available on your Azure subscription for each configured virtual machine type / size in your target region.
    * In modules `5 Job Scheduler`, `6 Compute Farm` and `7 Artist Workstation`, make sure each **image** config references the correct [Compute Gallery](https://learn.microsoft.com/azure/virtual-machines/shared-image-galleries) custom image in your Azure subscription.